-Kimchi’s deep umami taste is addictive, it is also nutritious.
-There are many scientific studies published that are helping us to understand the potential health benefits of kimchi.
+Kimchi’s deep umami taste is addictive.
+It is also nutritious.
+Scientific studies are helping us to understand the potential health benefits of kimchi.
 So far, research has shown it to be antibacterial, boosting immunity, having an antioxidant effect and potentially lowering cholesterol.

 Gochugaru is related to the milder, yet also intensely coloured, Hungarian paprika.
 It is biologically different from Thai and Mexican chillies

 This is not a traditional recipe